-- Even though both Prometheus and influxdb are used as monitoring solution there are many differences between the two and below are few of them
+- Even though both Prometheus and influxdb are used as a monitoring solution, there are many differences between the two and below are a few of them.

-- Even though both the platforms can be used for monitoring time-series data when it comes to tasks such as alerting or even data visualization inlfuxdb cannot be directly be used.
-We need to incorporate other tools for alerting and visualization tasks.
+- Even though both platforms can be used to monitor time-series data when it comes to alerting or even data visualization, inlfuxdb cannot be directly used; we need to incorporate other tools for alerting and visualization tasks.
 Few tools are chronograph for visualization and capacitor for alerting.
 Infulxdb is more know as a time-series database.
-Prometheus uses alert manager for these notifications tasks.
-Deduplication, silencing, and grouping are few features provided by the alert manager of Prometheus
+Prometheus uses an alert manager for these notifications tasks.
+Deduplication, silencing, and grouping is a few features provided by the alert manager of Prometheus.

 - Now there is a difference as well in the way we query on these platforms.
 Both have their only query language know as InflusQL and PromQL.
-InfluxQL is very much similar to the traditional SQL and querying is quite easy.
+InfluxQL is very much similar to traditional SQL, and querying is quite easy.
 PromQL is more of a functional language for querying.
-For associates having SQL, skills will be comfortable with InfluxQL but PromQL is not that difficult at all.
+For associates with SQL, skills will be comfortable with InfluxQL, but PromQL is not that difficult.
 Thus bot querying Langues is efficient in querying the records from the stored data.

 Prometheus vs Influxdb Comparison Table

-Above is the link for the community support for Prometheus
+Here is the link for the community support for Prometheus.

-the above portal is the community potal for the influxdb where an associate can learn solutions and share ideas.
+Here the portal is the community portal for the influxdb where an associate can learn solutions and share ideas.

-Thus if you are looking for monitoring solutions for time series data among Prometheus and influxdb you can weigh upon the factors mentioned in this article and decide which one to use depending on your use case.
-Both of platforms are quite popular among organizations when it comes to monitoring services for time series data.
-Some people argue that PromQL is new and InfluxQL is quite SQL like hence will be better but that is not the case.
-PromQL is much easier for querying and you can go for it.
+Thus if you are looking for monitoring solutions for time series data among Prometheus and influxdb, you can weigh upon the factors mentioned in this article and decide which one to use depending on your use case.
+Both platforms are quite popular among organizations when it comes to monitoring services for time series data.
+Some people argue that PromQL is new and InfluxQL is quite SQL like hence will be better, but that is not the case.
+PromQL is much easier for querying, and you can go for it.
 You can choose Prometheus as it has a lot more integrations and features.
-But you are looking for something specific for IoT, Sensors and other analytics then influxdb is a better choice.
+But you are looking for something specific for IoT, Sensors, and other analytics, then influxdb is a better choice.